mokocchi/autores-demo-client/README.md

  ```
  docker image build -t <image-tag> .
  ```
- 4. Run the container exposing the port you set in 1 (and using the network if needed):
+ 4. Run the container exposing one port
  ```
- docker run --name <container-name> -p <host-port>:80 [--network <dehia-network>] <image-tag>
+ docker run --name <container-name> -p <host-port>:80 <image-tag>
  ```
  5. Go to `http://localhost:<host-port>`.
-You should see a loading message, or the login page if the gateway is running.
+You should see the login page.
 ### Run locally (Linux)
 1. Make sure you have `node` installed:
  ```